KalkulatorHere/IE643/README.md

+For a brief report and introduction of the task visit [Go to README](report.md)

 There are several folders added each having a short description for tasks.

 There are two branches and preprocessing branch contains preprocessing code for im2latex-100k